NHSDigital/communications-manager-api/docs/tests/sandbox/generic/content_types.md

 | None                                 | Is tested to ensure that we do not send back a correlation identifier if one was not provided in the request. |
 | 76491414-d0cf-4655-ae20-a4d1368472f3 | Is tested to ensure that when a correlation identifier is sent, we respond with the same value.               |

-## Invalid content type
+## 415 - Unsupported Media

-### Scenario: An API consumer submitting a request with         an invalid content type receives a 415 'Unsupported Media' response
+### Scenario: An API consumer submitting a request with an invalid content type receives a 415 ‘Unsupported Media’ response

 **Given** the API consumer provides an invalid content type header
 <br/>